vinhnx/Laden/README.md

 ### Help, feedback or suggestions?

-Feel free to open issue or contact me on [Twitter](https://twitter.com/@vinhnx) for discussions, news & announcements & other projects. 🚀
+Feel free to [open an issue](https://github.com/Laden/issues) or contact me on [Twitter](https://twitter.com/@vinhnx) for discussions, news & announcements & other projects. 🚀

 I hope you like it! :)